MatyasUrban/Arimaa/README.md

 Enter the players' names
 ![](user-manual-pictures/3.png)
 ### 3.3 Set up the initial positions
 Your new game and board are now prefilled with initial piece positions.
-At the top, in blue, you can see Player 2 info, at the bottom, in yellow you can see the Player 1 info.
-The yellow color of the panel as well as 'Player 1's turn' indicate that it's Matt's turn.
-Before the game starts, both players have the option to set up their inital positions within the first two home rows.
-Let's click SWITCH to do that.
+At the top, in blue, you can see Player 2 info, at the bottom, in yellow you can see the Player 1 info. **The yellow color of the panel as well as 'Player 1's turn' indicate that it's Matt's turn.** Before the game starts, both players have the option to set up their inital positions within the first two home rows. _Let's click `SWITCH` to do that._
 ![](user-manual-pictures/4.png)
-White squares in the game always indicate positions you can currently click at (in order to select them and act upon them).
-The SWITCH indicates that you are now in switch mode, meaning you can edit your initial positions by switching positions of two of your pieces at a time.
+**White squares in the game always indicate positions you can currently click at** (in order to select them and act upon them).
+The `SWITCH` indicates that you are now in **switch mode**, meaning you can edit your initial positions by switching positions of two of your pieces at a time.
 Yuo are free to do as many switches as you'd like, as the game has not officially started yet.
 Let's select elephant at A2.
 ![](user-manual-pictures/5.png)
 The selected piece becomes green.
-Again, the white positions are positions you can click at.
-Shall you select any other square color, your action will be resetted.
-Let's select the rabbit at B1 to complete the switch.
+Again, **the white positions are positions you can click at.
+Shall you select any other square color, your action will be resetted.** Let's select the rabbit at B1 to complete the switch.
 ![](user-manual-pictures/6.png)
 As you can see, both pieces we selected switched their positions.
 All pieces are white again, as we are in SWITCH mode.
 You're free to make other switches, and once you're satisfied with your initial positions, click the finished button.
 ![](user-manual-pictures/7.png)
-The finished button is a way of saying, "I'm done with my turn.
-Let's give controls to the other player."
-In the context of initial pieces positioning, clicking the finished buttons means you are satisfied with your positions.
+The `finished` button is a way of saying, **"I'm done with my turn.
+Let's give controls to the other player."** In the context of initial pieces positioning, clicking the finished buttons means you are satisfied with your positions.
 By clicking it, the controls are give to the blue player.
 ![](user-manual-pictures/8.png)
 Let's activate the switch mode and select the camel on b7.
-Now that the camel is selected, let's switch it with the horse on d7 by clicking that square.
+Now that the camel is selected, let's switch it with the horse on D7 by clicking that square.
 ![](user-manual-pictures/9.png)
 Satisfied with our initial positions we click the finished button.
 ![](user-manual-pictures/10.png)
 ### 3.4 Play the game
-After setting up the initial positions, the yellow player starts and the game clock is on, measuring each player's time and displaying it continously.
-Also brand new game controls are available.
-STEP mode for make step moves, PUSH mode for making push moves, and PULL mode for making pull moves.
-Resign button to, well, resign, and Save game button to same game state with move history into a txt file.
-By clicking individual move modes, application intelligently analyzes the board, determining which pieces are not freezed, in which directions they can move, and whether they can push/pull other pieces.
-Such availability is achieved by selecting particular mode and signified by white colored squares available for selection.
-Let's select the switch mode.
+**After setting up the initial positions, the yellow player starts and the game clock is on,** measuring each player's time and displaying it continously.
+Also brand new game controls are available. `STEP` mode for make step moves, `PUSH` mode for making push moves, and `PULL` mode for making pull moves. `Resign` button to, well, resign, and `Save game button` to same game state with move history into a txt file.
+By clicking individual move modes, application intelligently analyzes the board, determining which pieces are not freezed, in which directions they can move, and whether they can push/pull other pieces. **Such availability is achieved by selecting particular mode and signified by white colored squares available for selection.** Let's select the `switch` mode.
 ![](user-manual-pictures/11.png)
 Now we can see that only our pieces in the second row can move.
-Note that per arimaa rules it is not forbidden to move a piece into a trap and lose it, as would with horse at c2 moved north, so be careful about your selection.
-We choose to select the horse at d2.
+Note that per arimaa rules it is not forbidden to move a piece into a trap and lose it, as would with horse at C2 moved north, so be careful about your selection.
+We choose to select the horse at D2.
 ![](user-manual-pictures/12.png)
-The horse is selected.
-Arimaa application intelligently analyzes the surrounding and provides valid move options.
-In this case it is just one up north, since pieces cannot move diagonally.
-We click the white square as we want to move there.
-If at any time you dicide you'd rather move a different piece or apply a different type of move, you can click NONE mode, selected pieces itself, or any grey square.
-We move the horse north 3 times.
+The horse is selected. **Arimaa application intelligently analyzes the surrounding and provides valid move options.** In this case it is just one up north, since pieces cannot move diagonally.
+We click the white square as we want to move there. **If at any time you dicide you'd rather move a different piece or apply a different type of move, you can click `NONE` mode, selected piece itself, or any grey square.** We move the horse north 3 times.
 ![](user-manual-pictures/13.png)
-In this position you can see that available step moves for horse are 4.
+In this position you can see that there are 4 available step moves for the horse.
 Also notice that moves left this turn decreased to one.
-Let's move once more north.
-Since the yellow player has no more moves, the controls will be automatically given to the blue player.
+Let's move once more north. **Since the yellow player has no more moves, the controls will be automatically given to the blue player.**
 ![](user-manual-pictures/14.png)
 ### 3.5 Push and pull pieces
-Let's try out the push mode.
-Push and pull mode are specific in that we have to select two pieces, first the enemy's one, then ours.
-Since both pieces move by one position, they cost us two moves/steps.
-Thus if you are left with less than that, you will not be able to active push/pull modes.
-We do have though 4 moves left.
-Let’s active the push mode so we can see which of the opponent’s pieces we could move.
+Let's try out the `push` mode. `Push` and `pull` mode are specific in that we have to select two pieces, first the enemy's one, then ours. **Since both pieces move by one position, they cost us two moves/steps.** **Thus if you are left with less than that, you will not be able to active push/pull modes.** We do have though 4 moves left.
+Let’s active the push mode, so we can see which of the opponent’s pieces we could move.
 ![](user-manual-pictures/15.png)
-There is one available opponent’s piece to push move, since the yellow horse is adjacent to our blue camel, which is stronger (also our camel is not frozen at the moment).
-We select the opponent’s piece.
+There is one available opponent’s piece to push move, since the yellow horse is adjacent to our blue camel, which is stronger (also our camel is not frozen at the moment). **We select the opponent’s weaker piece.**
 ![](user-manual-pictures/16.png)
-Now that the opponent’s weaker piece is selected, we need to decide, from white square, which of our pieces will facilitate the pushing or pulling.
-Again, in this very case there is only one option, our camel at d7, which we select.
+Now that the opponent’s weaker piece is selected, **we need to decide, from white square, which of our pieces will facilitate the pushing or pulling.** Again, in this very case there is only one option, our camel at D7, which we select.
 ![](user-manual-pictures/17.png)
 Amazing.
 The opponent’s piece to be pushed is selected and our pushing piece is selected.
-Again, Arimaa intelligently analyzes the board and provides you with valid available options signified by white squares.
-The last part of pushing, pulling is about deciding the direction of the move.
-In our case, it is the best to push the horse onto the trap at c6, so we click this position.
+Again, Arimaa intelligently analyzes the board and provides you with valid available options signified by white squares. **The last part of pushing, pulling is about deciding the direction of the move.** In our case, it is the best to push the horse onto the trap at C6, so we click this position.
 ![](user-manual-pictures/18.png)
 And that is it.
 The push is complete.
-Here is how it happens, exactly according the Arimaa notation rules, which you will see shortly in the game log.
-The yellow horse has been moved d6 west, landed on a trap, there were no yellow pieces nearby so it was removed from the trap.
-The pushing camel got available space and moved d7 south, now at d6.
+Here is how it happens, exactly according the Arimaa notation rules, which you will see shortly in the game log. **The yellow horse has been moved D6 west, landed on a trap, there were no yellow pieces nearby so it was removed from the trap.
+The pushing camel got available space and moved D7 south, now at D6.**
 ![](user-manual-pictures/19.png)
 ### 3.6 Save the game state
-To see that in practice, and give ourselves a little break from playing, click Save Game State.
-It fills out the file name for you and in a visual directory navigator you select the location, where to save our game log.
-When you locate the file and open it in your Finder/File Explorer, you can review the game log, with the date and time of saving, players’ info, and game log of individual steps.
+To see that in practice, and give ourselves a little break from playing, click `Save Game State`. **It fills out the file name for you and in a visual directory navigator you select the location, where to save our game log.** When you locate the file and open it in your Finder/File Explorer, you can review **the game log, with the date and time of saving, players’ info, and game log of individual steps.**
 ![](user-manual-pictures/20.png)
 ### 3.7 Continue playing a started game
 Another day, another slay, and we want to continue with our nerve-wracking gameplay.
-Go to Load a saved game > for playing.
+Go to `Load a saved game` > `for playing`.
 ![](user-manual-pictures/21.png)
-Now we select our game state file generated earlier.
-Note that you cannot select a game state of finished/ended game since there would be nothing to continue.
+Now we select our game state file generated earlier. **Note that you cannot select a game state of finished/ended game since there would be nothing to continue.**
 ![](user-manual-pictures/22.png)
 ### 3.8 Apply additional game controls
-As you can see, our game loaded exactly where we left off yesterday: with the updated time (which immediately started counting for the blue player, hence 00:00:42), right player turn, moves left, and pieces positioning.
+As you can see, **our game loaded exactly where we left off yesterday**: with the updated time (which immediately started counting for the blue player, hence 00:00:42), right player turn, moves left, and pieces positioning.
 Even though we have two more moves left this turn as the blue player, we do not want to use them, and give the turn to the yellow player, something you are allowed to do per Arimaa rules.
-To do that, we click Finished.
+To do that, we click `Finished`.
 ![](user-manual-pictures/23.png)
 As the yellow player, we are devastated by losing the horse.
 The blue player convinced us there was no sense in trying to make it up or any chance of winning.
-Thus we can click the Resign button, which makes the opponent of the player whose turn it currently is immediately the winner of this gameplay.
+Thus we can click the `Resign` button, **which makes the opponent of the player whose turn it currently is immediately the winner of this gameplay.**
 ![](user-manual-pictures/24.png)
 This is the final state of the game, with the winner being displayed and the ability to save the final game state.
-Let’s click the Save Game State button.
+Let’s click the `Save Game State` button.
 ![](user-manual-pictures/25.png)
 Again, we get the prompt with the prefilled file name (do not change it) and the ability to choose the location.
-Click Save when you are finished.
+Click `Save` when you are finished.
 ![](user-manual-pictures/26.png)
 By locating and opening the file, we can inspect the game log.
 You can see how in the second turn, the blue (g) player only utilized two moves (1 push move, removal from trap is also recorded by x) and in the third turn the yellow player resigned.
 ![](user-manual-pictures/27.png)
 ### 3.9 Examine game history
-To examine the game’s history, click Load a saved game > for viewing.
+To examine the game’s history, click `Load a saved game` > `for viewing`.
 ![](user-manual-pictures/28.png)
 And select your file.
-Note that you can examine the game logs of both started as well as finished games.
+Note that you can examine the game logs of both started and finished games.
 ![](user-manual-pictures/29.png)
 Now you can see the game examiner interface with loaded steps from each turn as well as two buttons.
 ![](user-manual-pictures/30.png)
-It’s simple from here, simply click next, and the application finds the next step in the game log and visualizes it on the board.
+It’s simple from here, simply click `next`, and the application finds the next step in the game log and visualizes it on the board.
 ![](user-manual-pictures/31.png)
-By clicking the previous button, an inverse operation from the selected step will be applied.
+By clicking the `previous` button, an **inverse operation** from the selected step will be applied.
 In this way, you can backtrack the game.
 ![](user-manual-pictures/32.png)
 ### 3.10 Play against the computer
-The application features a single-player mode, which you can trigger by Start a new game > Single-player.
+The application features a **single-player mode**, which you can trigger by `Start a new game` > `Single-player`.
 ![](user-manual-pictures/33.png)
 Then only need to write the first player’s name, since the name of the second player is automatically allocated to the computer.
 ![](user-manual-pictures/34.png)
 Computer mode works like multiplayer, with one important distinction: when it’s the computer’s turn.
-Your only control option and task is to click the Computer move button.
-This triggers the computer to select a random valid mode and apply the move.
+Your only control option and task is to click the `Computer move` button. **This triggers the computer to select a random valid mode and apply the move.**
 ![](user-manual-pictures/35.png)